 Find Out Who’s Doing What.
-Discover THIRTY initiatives that allow Jews and Arabs to get to know about the ‘Other’ and learn to hate a little less and love a little more.
+Discover over THIRTY initiatives that allow Jews and Arabs to get to know about the ‘Other’ and learn to hate a little less and love a little more.

 The initiatives in this Directory focus on many areas of interest: technological, cultural, religious, educational and medical.
 Some deal with issues of equality and shared society between the Jewish and the 20% Arab-Palestinian citizens of Israel.
 Others with issues raised by the conflict between Israeli Jews and Palestinians more broadly.
 The views presented do not necessarily represent the views of TalkMatters but each organisation is valued as a conduit enabling Palestinians and Israelis to meet and talk together.